wp-plugins/db-cache-reloaded/readme.txt

 By default DB Cache Reloaded shows number of cached queries in hidden HTML comment in page footer.
 When you see -1 as a cached queries count, this means that caching is not active.
 Please make sure that you have enabled caching on settings page (DB Cache Reloaded also shows message in admin backend when caching is not enabled).
 If caching is enabled and you still see -1, this is a result of conflict with other plugin, which wants to replace default `wpdb` class with its own too.
 You have to disable plugins one by one until you find one which causes this conflict.
 If you have added custom code to your wp-config.php (or other file) in order to install plugin, please remove (or comment out) it too.
 When you find conflicting plugin, please notify its author about this problem.

+You can also try to enable Wrapper Mode - it may help.

+= Why plugin shows 0 as number of cached queries? =

+Please check if you have enabled caching.
+If yes, this may indicate some problems with your plugins - check previous question (Why plugin shows -1 as number of cached queries?) for more details.

+= What is the Wrapper Mode? =

+When DB Cache Reloaded works in Wrapper Mode, it uses different method to load DB Module.
+By default plugin assumes that WordPress will be able to load wp-content/db.php.
+However sometimes other plugin may load wp-includes/wp-db.php file directly, or replace value of `$wpdb` variable.
+This usually does not allow DB Cache Reloaded to work.
+When you enable Wrapper Mode, DB Cache Reloaded will load a bit different DB Module, which adds caching and works as a proxy for DB Module loaded by other plugin.
+Depending on your plugin, everything may work smoothly, or there may be some issues.

+Wrapper is also a bit slower then normal method, and does not cache all queries (usually one, but some plugins may increase this number).
+It also requires at least PHP 5 to work.

 = I am a plugin developer.
 How can I make my plugin compatible with DB Cache Reloaded? =

 DB Cache Reloaded uses default WordPress mechanism to load custom version of `wpdb` class - it creates custom wp-content/db.php file.
 WordPress checks if this file exists, and loads it instead of wp-includes/wp-db.php.